 top of page

-Leonard David Wacker (*1998) is a German conductor, awarded third prize at the conducting competition of Juventudes Musicales de España.
+Leonard David Wacker is a German conductor and Third Prize winner of the Juventudes Musicales de España International Conducting Competition.

 Leonard Wacker grew up in Jerusalem, Mexico City, and Berlin.
-He first studied violin at the Universität der Künste Berlin before pursuing conducting at the Hochschule für Musik Franz Liszt Weimar with Prof. Nicolás Pasquet and Prof. Ekhart Wycik.
-A semester abroad took him to the Norwegian Academy of Music in Oslo, where he studied with Prof. Ole Kristian Ruud and Rolf Gupta.
+He initially studied violin at the Universität der Künste Berlin before pursuing conducting at the Hochschule für Musik Franz Liszt Weimar under Professors Nicolás Pasquet and Ekhart Wycik.
+During his studies, he spent a semester abroad at the Norwegian Academy of Music in Oslo.
+In parallel, Leonard studied philosophy and musicology at Humboldt Universität zu Berlin.

-He is currently completing his studies at the Escuela Superior de Música Reina Sofía in Madrid, where he studies with Prof. Nicolás Pasquet, Jordi Francés, and Miguel Ángel Cañamero.
-In parallel, he is pursuing studies in philosophy and musicology at the Humboldt University in Berlin.
+He is currently completing his training at the Escuela Superior de Música Reina Sofía in Madrid, where he studies with Professor Nicolás Pasquet, Jordi Francés, and Miguel Ángel Cañamero.

 DSC02374.JPG